Bedford County Fair Junior Dairy Beef Steer Guidelines - Project Year 2023

 9. All members are responsible for health requirements.
 To add value of animals for the buyer:

 A. Calves are required to be vaccinated against IBR, PI3 and BRSV using one dose of modified live vaccine or two doses of killed vaccine.
-Examples: Bovishield, Pyramid and Inforce (intra-nasal).
+Examples: Bovishield & Pyramid.
+Consult your vet about timing and administrating of vaccines.

 B. It is recommended that calves be given a rabies vaccination.